angular/angular/aio/content/guide/router.md

 This is a strictly local URL.
 The browser shouldn't send this URL to the server and should not reload the page.

-Modern HTML 5 browsers support
+Modern HTML5 browsers support
 <a href="https://developer.mozilla.org/en-US/docs/Web/API/History_API#Adding_and_modifying_history_entries" target="_blank" title="HTML5 browser history push-state">history.pushState</a>,
 a technique that changes a browser's location and history without triggering a server page request.
 The router can compose a "natural" URL that is indistinguishable from one that would otherwise require a page load.

-Here's the *Crisis Center* URL in this "HTML 5 pushState" style:
+Here's the *Crisis Center* URL in this "HTML5 pushState" style:

 <code-example format="nocode">
   localhost:3002/crisis-center/

 </code-example>

-Older browsers send page requests to the server when the location URL changes ... unless the change occurs after a "#" (called the "hash").
+Older browsers send page requests to the server when the location URL changes _unless_ the change occurs after a "#" (called the "hash").
 Routers can take advantage of this exception by composing in-application route URLs with hashes.
-Here's a "hash URL" that routes to the *Crisis Center*
+Here's a "hash URL" that routes to the *Crisis Center*.

 <code-example format="nocode">
   localhost:3002/src/#/crisis-center/